d4n3sh/thedaneshproject/content/posts/2008-08-20-how-to-install-clamav.md

   - 889793952

 ---
 Here a quick walk through on how to install and perform a file system scan with ClamAV.
-I&#8217;ll be installing and scanning on a RedHat 7.3 machine.
+I'll be installing and scanning on a RedHat 7.3 machine.

 First download the required files listed below.
 For other distributions you should refer to the [download page][1] to get the suitable packages.
 I saved the files to /opt/clamav/